 Whereas condensed milk, you can expect to see around 100 – 130 calories per 1 oz of condensed milk.
 Being that it is a sweetened concentration of milk, the small amount packs a big punch when it comes to calories.

 But, with all the above so far your simple bubble tea is looking to be around 200 calories, which isn’t too bad at all.
 (Like any good thing, balance is key!)

 How many calories are in tapioca pearls?

 Finally, in order to sum up the total amount of calories any typical bubble tea can have, we have to add in the tapioca pearls.
 Assuming you’ve ordered this with your bubble tea of course.

-Tapioca pearls are made of cassava starch and is made of starch, it’s full of carbohydrates.
-In terms of calories, you’re looking around 100 – 135 calories worth of tapioca pearls in any normal sized bubble tea.
+Tapioca pearls are made of cassava starch, it’s full of carbohydrates.
+In terms of calories, you’re looking around 100 – 135 calories worth of tapioca pearls in any normal-sized bubble tea.

 Typically bubble tea shops will scoop ¼ a cup of tapioca pearls that translates to the above calorie count.

-With all said and done, the total count for a normal sized bubble tea is looking to be around 280 – 350 calories.
-Keep in mind some stores add more sugars into the flavors and some even add more boba so the calories can definitely creep upwards to 400 – 500 calories per drink.
+With all said and done, the total count for a normal-sized bubble tea is around 280 – 350 calories.
+Keep in mind some stores add more sugars to the flavors and some even add more boba pearls.
+So the calories can definitely creep upwards to 400 – 500 calories per drink.

 Now that you’ve read the above details in what goes into a normal bubble tea drink, do you think it was all that bad after all?
 We don’t think it is.
-As long as there is moderation and you’re not drinking bubble tea 3 times a day, we think you shouldn’t have any worries about whether it’s unhealthy or not.
+As long as there is moderation and you’re not drinking bubble tea 3 times a day, you shouldn’t have any worries.

 Life is about balance!